 Taffy saw Marcus Sheridan speak at a social media marketing conference, bought his book, and was committed to bringing the philosophy to their company.
-They even started trying to write some content themselves, but with no results to show for it.
+They even started trying to write some content themselves.

 Fast forward to 2019, Bill and Taffy were still trying their best to try to write this content on their own but were having very little success with it.
 The results weren’t showing.

 They went to IMPACT Live in August of 2019 and once again heard Marcus give a talk.
 Taffy remembers him saying that they need to hire a content manager and that They Ask, You Answer was not something a company could do without that person.

 Having gone through three painful years of trying to implement They Ask, You Answer and with zero success at it, Taffy eventually decided she needed help.
 She reached out to IMPACT for guidance on hiring the right content manager and getting them trained to ultimately bring in the results they were looking for.